Why does Seeds of Silence recommend spiritual accompaniment for those wanting to develop a discipline of silence?

 Spiritual accompaniment is not therapy or counselling.
 If your accompanist thinks that you need the more intensive kind of support that professionals in these fields can offer, they will suggest this to you.
 They may be able to help find an appropriate person to see, as well as continuing to work with you.

-If you would like advice in finding a spiritual accompanist, each diocese within the Church of England, or other Anglican provinces, usually has someone who is responsible for helping people to find an appropriately trained and suitable spiritual accompanist to work with them.
+If you would like advice in finding a spiritual accompanist, each diocese within the Church of England, or other Anglican provinces, usually has someone who's responsible for helping people to find an appropriately trained and suitable spiritual accompanist to work with them.

 As spiritual accompanists are trained for this role, and attend supervision for their work, many charge a fee for each session.
 Usually, this is negotiated with you to reflect what you feel you can afford, and their time commitment.
-Each session with a spiritual accompanist usually lasts about an hour.
+Each session with a spiritual accompanist usually lasts about an hour but some accompanists do not boundary time with you in this way.